GIXLabs/SAndC/Lab2/README.md

 1. Setup ESP32 with CircuitPython

-Before proceed with the steps below, make sure you have Thonny IDE and USB to UART bridge driver successfully installed, as well as MicroPython configured to ESP32 downloaded.
+Before proceeding with the steps below, make sure you have Thonny IDE and USB to UART bridge driver successfully installed.
 - Thonny IDE download [link](https://thonny.org/)
 - Check the dev board model, and download the USB to UART bridge driver.
 The link for CP210X is [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
 Install the driver on your laptop.
 You may have to change the laptop security setting to unblock extensions to successfully install it.
 The release note included in the installation package is a good resource for FAQ.
 - CircuitPython has already been installed on the ESP32 boards at your lab station.
 If there are any issues with the install, you can find the resources to reinstall [here](https://circuitpython.org/board/doit_esp32_devkit_v1/)